 Over 18% of the US population is living life with anxiety, and women are twice as likely to fall into this category.

-According to the Anxiety and Depression Association of America, less than 40% of those suffering from anxiety are going to seek treatment.
-Maybe they have found a way to cope with the anxiety that doesn't require medical treatment.
+According to the Anxiety and Depression Association of America, less than 40% of those suffering from anxiety seek treatment.

-Here are five ways to cope with your anxiety outside of the doctor's office:
+Here are five ways to help cope with your anxiety:

-Many therapists swear by breathing techniques.
-Deep breathing and focusing on your breaths can help you take your mind off of everything else.
-A calm mind is less likely to feel anxious and more likely to focus on the good.
-Even if you just take a deep breath when you start to feel anxious, you are likely to feel better at the moment.
-More advanced breathing techniques are a learned way to treat your anxiety, but it is also super simple once you master it.
+Deep breathing and focusing on your breaths helps calm your mind.
+Even if you just take a deep breath when you start to feel anxious, you are likely to feel better at that moment.

-Regular exercise can also help calm an anxious mind.
+Regular exercise helps calm an anxious mind.
 Whether it be running, high energy workouts, or yoga designed to benefit anxiety, the options are unlimited.
-There is not even a need to always break a sweat, just getting your heart rate going can help calm the mind and relax the body to cope with the anxious thoughts.
-So if you are feeling anxious, get your body moving and see if it helps take the edge off.
+Just getting your heart rate going can help calm the mind and relax the body to cope with anxious thoughts.
+Get your body moving to help take the edge off.